simonyjung/k3s-homelab/README.md

 ## Overview

-This homelab serves as both a learning platform and a production environment for my personal use, demonstrating the management of Kubernetes clusters through GitOps workflows.
+This homelab serves as both a learning platform and a production environment for my personal use.

 Goals: